pypr/pysph/docs/source/examples/flow_past_cylinder.rst

         return io

-the function ``create_inlet_outlet`` takes the updater ``io`` created by the IOM and plugs it into the update routine of the application class.
+the function ``create_inlet_outlet`` takes the updater ``io`` created by the IOM and plugs it into the update routine of the application class automatically.

 Overall setup
 ~~~~~~~~~~~~~